noraworld/noraworld.jp/README.md

-# noraworld.jp
+# My portfolio
-My personal webpage.
-If you are interested in even just a little bit, please visit and see my portfolio.
+Just my portfolio.
+If you are interested in even just a little bit, please visit and see my productions.
 I am looking forward to you comming:smile:

 [noraworld.jp](https://noraworld.jp)